 New insights into your product/brand/idea/service and the value it may bring to various target audiences.

-Every SIT MarCom project works on four essential aspects of your communication strategy:
+Every SIT MarCom refresh marketing project works on four essential aspects of your communication strategy:

 What you say

-map out what could be communicated about your product/brand/idea/service, and arriving at a messaging strategy
+Map out what could be communicated about your product/brand/idea/service and a message strategy

 How to say it